-The requirements for the preprofessional programs listed above overlap significantly with the requirements for the A.S. in Health Sciences, which is outlined in the next section.
-See program guidesheets for specific details about Loma Linda University's prerequisite requirements for each program.
+The requirements for the preprofessional programs listed above overlap significantly with the requirements for the A.S. and B.S. in Health Sciences, which is outlined in the next section.
+See program guide sheets for specific details about Loma Linda University's prerequisite requirements for each program.
+The B.S. in

+Health Sciences is a continuation from the A.S in Health Sciences degree to prepare allied health majors who require four-year undergraduate preparation for their careers.
 With appropriate planning, students pursuing pre-professional programs will be able to select coursework to meet both the pre-professional requirements and the degree requirements.
 Students who wish to pursue admission to a pre-professional program at an institution other than Loma Linda University may be able to design a curriculum to meet their needs as well.

 Admissions to these programs is competitive.
-Completion of the pre-professional requirements and/or the A.S. degree at Pacific Union College does not guarantee admission to any pre-professional program.
-Students are advised to consult with the Health Sciences advisor for additional information regarding the A.S. in Health Sciences and the pre-Allied Health programs.
+Completion of the pre-professional requirements and/or the A.S. or B.S. degree at Pacific Union College does not guarantee admission to any pre-professional program.
+Students are advised to consult with the Health Sciences advisor for additional information regarding the A.S./B.S. in Health Sciences and the pre-Allied Health programs.